Maine's OUI/DUI Laws and First, Second, and Third Conviction Penalties

 • First offense.
 For a first offense, the driver must complete 30 days of the suspension and maintain an IID for the remainder of the original suspension period.

 • Second offense.
-For a second offense, the driver must complete nine months of the suspension and maintain an IID for two years.
+For a second offense, the driver must complete nine months of the suspension and maintain an IID for the remainder of the original suspension period.

 • Third offense.
-For a third offense, the driver must complete three years of the suspension and maintain an IID for three years.
+For a third offense, the driver must complete three years of the suspension and maintain an IID for the remainder of the original suspension period.

 Maine's Underage OUI Laws

-Drivers who are under the age of 21 are prohibited from having any measurable amount of alcohol in their system while operating a vehicle.
+Drivers who are younger than 21 are prohibited from having any measurable amount of alcohol in their system while operating a vehicle.
+(Me.
+Rev. Stat. tit.
+29-A, § 2472 (2025).)

 A violation carries a one-year suspension for a first offense and a two-year suspension for a second offense.
-Underage offenders who were transporting at least one passenger under the age of 21 at the time of the offense will receive an additional 180 days of suspension time.
+Underage offenders who were transporting at least 1 passenger younger than 21 at the time of the offense will receive an additional 180 days of suspension time.
+(Me.
+Rev. Stat. tit.
+29-A, § 2472 (2025).)

-These suspensions are separate from any consequences that might result from an underage driver being found guilty of an OUI as defined above.
+These underage OUI suspensions are separate from any consequences that might result from an underage driver being found guilty of an OUI for having a BAC of .08% or being "under the influence" (as defined above).

 If you've been arrested for driving under the influence, you should seek legal assistance.
-A qualified DUI/OUI attorney can review your case and help you decide on the best course of action.
+A qualified OUI attorney can review your case and help you decide on the best course of action.

 FACING A DUI?